langerv/idm/README.md

 Open `iDM\src\iDM.mas2j` in jEdit and hit the run command.

 ### Simulation parameters
-In the jEdit iDM.mas2j projects contain parameters that can be modified.
+In jEdit, the iDM.mas2j project file contains editable parameters that can be modified:
 - Number of preys (rabbits)
 - Preys re-generation
 - Simulation step (ms)